smsoltan/MD/README.md

 **gpu_velocityverlet** and **gpuopt_velocityverlet** (*same arguments as above*)

 Both use GPU lock-free synchronisation.
 The returned time of calculations does not take into account the time needed to initialise kernel and to copy information back to CPU.

+**visualisation.py**

+Simple *ad hoc* python script to visualise the data.
+It'll ask you for the name of the input and the output, where it plots kinetic, potential and total energy versus time.

 ## More details about the simulation